shahnewaz469/TableViewConfigurator/README.md

 `let rowConfiguration = ModelRowConfiguration<PersonCell, Person>(models: self.people);`

+`ModelRowConfiguration` adds a couple of additional "generator" attributes as well.

+##### .heightGenerator()

+You can specify a function that returns the most current height for a models row.

+##### .estimatedHeightGenerator()

+You can specify a function that returns the most current estimatedHeight for a models row.

 #### SectionConfiguration

 The real power of `TableViewConfigurator` presents itself when you begin combining `RowConfiguration` instances into a `SectionConfiguration`.
 Instances of `RowConfiguration` can be grouped in any order you want, and `TableViewConfigurator` will generate the correct results for the parts of `UITableViewDataSource` and `UITableViewDelegate` that it supports.